 We and our CROs are required to comply with cGCP regulations and guidelines enforced by the FDA, the competent authorities of the member states of the European Economic Area and comparable foreign regulatory authorities for products in clinical development.
 Regulatory authorities enforce these cGCP regulations through periodic inspections of clinical trial sponsors, principal investigators and clinical trial sites.
 If we or any of our CROs fail to comply with applicable cGCP regulations, the clinical data generated in our clinical trials may be deemed unreliable and our submission of marketing applications may be delayed or the FDA may require us to perform additional clinical trials before approving our marketing applications.
-Upon inspection, the FDA could determine that any of our clinical trials fail or have failed to comply with applicable cGCP regulations.
+Upon inspection, the FDA could determine that any of our clinical trials fail or have failed to comply with applicable cGCP regulations, our clinical trials fail or have failed to comply with applicable cGCP regulations.
 In addition, our clinical trials must be conducted with product produced under the cGMP regulations enforced by the FDA, and our clinical trials may require a large number of test subjects.
 Our failure to comply with these regulations may require us to repeat clinical trials, which would delay the regulatory approval process and increase our costs.
 Moreover, our business may be implicated if any of our CROs violates federal or state fraud and abuse or false claims laws and regulations or healthcare privacy and security laws.